MiningSC/dostr/README.md

 **D**iscord to n**ostr**.
-Bot that forwards Discord messages to [Nostr](https://github.com/nostr-protocol/nostr) and includes automatic NIP05 verification and a webserver.
+Bot that forwards Twitter tweets and Discord messages to [Nostr](https://github.com/nostr-protocol/nostr) and includes automatic NIP05 verification and a webserver.
+Updated readme coming soon.
+RSS support was added so Discord is no longer required to post Tweets to Nostr.

 Discord is used as an intermediary due to Twitter locking down it's API.